8179720070/Log-File-Analyzer-with-GUI-and-Email-Alerts/README.md

 ---

-## 📌 License

-This project is licensed under the [MIT License](LICENSE).

----

 ## 🙌 Acknowledgements

-Built with 💻 and ☕ by [Your Name].
  Inspired by the need for simplified intrusion monitoring in small server environments.